About Trusted Devices

 warning

-For those accounts that do not have master passwords as a result of SSO with trusted devices, removing them from your organization or revoking their access will cut off all access to their Bitwarden account unless:
+For those accounts that do not have master passwords as a result of SSO with trusted devices, removing them from your organization will cut off all access to their Bitwarden account unless:

 You assign them a master password using account recovery beforehand.